EnterpriseDB/tpa/docs/src/volumes.md

 mkfs (default: none), and `mountopts` to be passed to mount and written to fstab (see below).

-TPAexec will set the readahead for the device to 16MB by default (and make the value persist across reboots), but you can specify a different value for the volume as shown above.
+TPA will set the readahead for the device to 16MB by default (and make the value persist across reboots), but you can specify a different value for the volume as shown above.

 There are two ways to determine where a volume is mounted.
-You can either specify a `mountpoint` explicitly, or you can set `volume_for` to `postgres_data`, `postgres_wal`, `postgres_tablespace` or `barman_data`, and TPAexec will translate the setting into an appropriate mountpoint for the system.
+You can either specify a `mountpoint` explicitly, or you can set `volume_for` to `postgres_data`, `postgres_wal`, `postgres_tablespace` or `barman_data`, and TPA will translate the setting into an appropriate mountpoint for the system.

 Once the `mountpoint` is determined, the `device` will be mounted there